asreview/asreview-hyperopt/README.md

 ### Installation

-The easiest way to install the visualization package is to use the command line:
+The easiest way to install the hyper parameter optimization package is to use the command line:

 ``` bash
 pip install asreview-hyperopt